InsulaLabs/insi/docs/blob.md

 2.  **Garbage Collection:**
     a.
 The `blobService` on each node runs a periodic background task.
     b.
 On the **leader node only**, this task (`execTombstoneDeletion`) scans the key-value store for tombstone records.
     c.
-For each tombstone found, the leader performs the final cleanup:
+For each tombstone found, the leader orchestrates the final cluster-wide cleanup:
         i.
-It deletes the physical blob file from its local disk (`os.Remove`). ii.
-It commits a `Delete` command to Raft to remove the original blob metadata. iii.
-It commits a final `Delete` command to Raft to remove the tombstone record itself.
+It publishes an event with the topic `_:blob:deleted` to the Raft log.
+The payload contains the metadata of the blob to be deleted. ii.
+As the event is replicated, every node in the cluster (including the leader) receives it.
+The `blobService` on each node is subscribed to this topic and proceeds to delete the physical blob file from its local disk (`os.Remove`). iii.
+After publishing the event, the leader commits a `Delete` command to Raft to remove the original blob metadata. iv.
+Finally, the leader commits another `Delete` command to Raft to remove the tombstone record itself.
     d.
-Because the metadata and tombstone deletions are Raft commands, they are replicated and applied on all follower nodes, ensuring the records are purged from the FSM cluster-wide.

-    > **Note on a current limitation:** The physical deletion of the blob file (`os.Remove`) currently only occurs on the leader node.
-On follower nodes, the file remains on disk as an orphaned file until it is manually cleaned up.
-A future implementation will likely use a dedicated deletion event to instruct followers to also remove the physical file.
+This two-step process, using a combination of a leader-driven garbage collection task and a distributed event, ensures that both the physical blob files and their associated metadata are consistently and cleanly removed from all nodes across the cluster.